bratpeki/modern-milkytracker-guide/docs/missing.md

 ## keybind.md

-I'm missing both MacOS keybinds, as well as Windows/Linux keybinds for MilkyTracker edit mode.
+I'm missing both MacOS keybinds, as well as Windows/Linux keybinds for the MilkyTracker edit mode.

 ---